Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Discussion

-Moreover, the narrative in the scholarly literature around the latest generation of generative AI revolves around its limitations (e.g., \cite{3592981.pdf}) and potential harm (e.g., \cite{2304.09991.pdf}).
-Many authors in academia make normative statements on what ChatGPT \textit{should not} be used for, even though what the LLM \textit{can} do in real-world settings is still underexplored \cite{3544548.3581503.pdf}.
-This value-laden literature influences what is being studied in academia~\cite{1912.01172.pdf}, and there is a deep seated mistrust against ChatGPT among some researchers.
-The scholarly literature vastly ignores and underestimates ChatGPT's potential for in-context reasoning (e.g., \cite{PARROTS}).
-While it is true that LLMs will tend to hallucinate when used for the task of \textit{knowledge extraction}, their application for the tasks of \textit{information extraction} and extractive \textit{question answering} remains underexplored.
+Foundation models \citep{Bommasani2021FoundationModels} are pre-trained, general-purpose systems that handle a wide range of tasks through prompting, although their effectiveness varies by task.
+For research questions previously considered intractable at scale, in-context learning and careful prompt design open new avenues for exploration.
+Large language models add a significant capability to the researcher’s toolkit, and the shift is already visible outside academia, where numerous applications have emerged under the developing framework of \textit{LMOps} or \textit{LLMOps} \citep{LLMOps}.
+LLM-based agentic systems such as Auto-GPT \citep{AutoGPT}, for example, use GPT-4 for autonomous problem-solving and have attracted widespread attention, as reflected in their GitHub popularity.
+Academia, by contrast, has been slower to adopt generative AI, in part because research cycles prioritize rigor and thoroughness.
+Research published at CHI 2023, for instance, relied on GPT-3, a model introduced in 2020 that is now considered outdated.

-Our aim in investigating this task is not to mine an absolute ground truth from a text corpus.
-We rather see it as an approach to separate signal from noise, and to provide useful information that is ``good enough'' for its purpose.
-Like in the field of machine learning, where there are many hyperparameters that can influence the quality of results, there are many ways to design prompts for extractive question answering.
-Finding the right prompt requires iterative experimentation.
-This is a departure from the status quo and a paradigm shift for research in HCI and many other fields, where experiments typically yield only one set of results, rather than polivocal results.
-The goal in our real-world task is to facilitate experimentation from many different perspectives in a cost-efficient and time-effective way.
+Scholarly discourse on generative AI frequently centers on its limitations (e.g., \citet{3592981.pdf}) and potential harms (e.g., \citet{2304.09991.pdf}).
+Many academic critiques offer normative guidance on what OpenAI’s LLMs should not be used for, even as their potential in real-world settings remains underexplored \citep{3544548.3581503.pdf}.
+Such value-laden narratives shape the direction of academic investigations \citep{1912.01172.pdf} and reflect a deep-seated skepticism toward OpenAI’s proprietary systems \citep{3608966.pdf}.
+The literature often overlooks LLMs’ potential for in-context reasoning (e.g., \citet{PARROTS}).
+While LLMs can hallucinate when tasked with zero-shot knowledge extraction \citep{3616863.pdf}, their strength lies in processing context-specific tasks effectively.
+Applications such as insight mining and knowledge discovery remain underexplored in this regard.